 Our Top Picks

-1. BEST OVERALL: Wagner Spraytech Control Spray Max HVLP Paint or Stain Sprayerr
+1. BEST OVERALL: Wagner Spraytech Control Spray Max HVLP Paint or Stain Sprayer

 Boasting a 20-foot-tall flexible hose, this 11.2-pound, 110-volt, air-driven electric sprayer unleashes a high volume of paint or stain at low pressure.
 The sprayer’s 1.5-quart capacity hopper and two-stage turbine enable you to spray virtually any finish, be it as viscous as latex paint or as thin as wood stain.
 With a simple twist of the air cap, you can spray your chosen finish in a vertical, horizontal, or round spray pattern.
 All the while, the sprayer’s variable air pressure control, ranging from 1.50 to 2.63 PSI, reduces the risk of overspray.

-2. BEST FOR LIGHT DUTY: HomeRight Finish Max
+2. BEST FOR LIGHT DUTY: HomeRight Quick Finish Paint Sprayer

-This 3.3-pound, air-driven electric sprayer is great for small- and medium-size painting projects.
-The adjustable air cap unleashes a high volume of air at low pressure to allow more paint to reach surfaces, while the twist-and-click adjustable nozzle allows you to spray on a smooth finish using a vertical, horizontal, or round spray pattern.
-Once you’ve achieved a look you love, cleanup is as easy—simply filling the spacious, 27-ounce hopper with water and spray until the water runs clear.
+This 3.6-pound, air-driven electric sprayer is great for small- and medium-size painting projects.
+The adjustable air cap unleashes a high volume of air at low pressure to allow more paint to reach surfaces, while the adjustable nozzle allows you to spray on a smooth finish using a vertical, horizontal, or round spray pattern.
+Once you’ve achieved a look you love, cleanup is easy—simply fill the hopper with water and spray until the water runs clear.